Installation Instructions

 Note for Single-page applications

-If you are using a single-page application, you should hook the $page_load tracking call above into your router to re-fire the event.
+If you are using a single-page application, you should hook the $page_load tracking call into your router to re-fire the event.

 Cross-domain tracking